-The Fay Sasser MAC Employee Scholarship program is for individuals who are energetic and confident examples of achievement through athletics in our community.
+The Fay Sasser MAC Employee Scholarship program is for individuals who are energetic and confident member of our community.
 This scholarship celebrates the amazing employees of the Multnomah Athletic Club.

-Eligible applicants must be enrolled as a part time or full time student and must be employed or their parent/guardian must be employed by the Multnomah Athletic Club for the last two years as of May 1st of the year of application.
+Eligible applicants must be enrolled as a part time or full time student and must be employed or their parent/guardian must be employed by the Multnomah Athletic Club for the last 12 months as of December 1st of the year of application.
 The $5,000 scholarship is awarded for one academic year and applicants can reapply each year based on continued eligibility.
-There is no restriction on the field of study and the scholarship can be applied at any 2 or 4 year accredited institution towards tuition, fees, books, or technology.
-Deadline for application is June 1st.
+There is no restriction on the field of study and the scholarship can be applied at any 2 or 4 year accredited institution, or accredited trade school towards tuition, fees, books, materials or technology.
+Deadline for application is March1st.

 The scholarship fund was established in 1997.
 It recognizes Fay Sasser’s 44 years of exceptional and dedicated service to the members of the Multnomah Athletic Club.
 Fay inspired people in her quiet way.
 She was a consummate professional who remembered hundreds of faces and names every day.